hudmol/archivesspace_export_service/README.md

         tags (default: false)

       * `:numbered_cs` - Use numbered c tags in ead (default: false)

+  * `:generate_handles` - If set to `true` then a Handle will be created immediately before export for any resources that have a value in `ead_id` but do not have a value in `ead_location`.
+The created Handle will be written back to the resource in the `ead_location` field.

 The sample `jobs.rb` file shows a fully configured ExportEADTask which makes use of `:after_hooks` (described below) to additionally produce